qʷ

 - uɬ axáʔ yaʔ ksqʷaʔmíkst, ta k̓ʷənxasq̓ət wʔyusxn̓ km̓ iʔ sčk̓ʷəl̓sčq̓ilən̓ Those who are used to it, it takes them several days to finish shoe work or arrow work (PS)

-qʷaʔmíkstmn̓t get practice at something / train by hand
+qʷaʔmíkstmn̓t get practice at something, train by hand at something

 - ksqʷaʔmíkstməntm̓ iʔ sčm̓im̓yaʔnčútət, iʔ sčk̓ʷul̓tət We’re going to get used to what we’re learning, to our work (PS)